bhirwa/AgriTech_USGS_LIDAR/README.md

 - Free software: MIT license

-- This project creates a python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data,simplifying LIDAR point cloud processing and rapid prototyping.
+- This project creates a python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data, simplifying LIDAR point cloud processing and rapid prototyping.

 ## Data